 - Who tells parents how we should educate our children? → Who tells parents how we should learn our children?

-Now notice how the word learn doesn’t work so well in place of the word educate.
+Notice how the word learn doesn’t work well in place of the word educate.
 We’ll discuss this a bit more in the following paragraphs.

 Are School & Education Synonymous?

-Why is it that this exercise worked fairly well when we replaced the word educate with school, but not so well when we replaced the word educate with learn?
+Why is it that the exercise above worked fairly well when we replaced the word educate with school, but not when we replaced the word educate with learn?

 There are two major differences.

 - The first is that in today’s society, the words educate and school have nearly synonymous meanings.
-However, at HomeSchool ThinkTank, we believe that the words school and education have very different meanings.
+However, at HomeSchool ThinkTank, we believe that school and education have very different meanings.